Elisa-cf/harry-potter-characters-api-app/README.md

-# Getting Started with Create React App
+# Harry Potter Characters ⚡🧹 - REACT App

+> Fan of HP?
+In this project I've used REACT and the Harry Potter api (https://hp-api.herokuapp.com/) to create an app that displays and filter the character info.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+##This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts